hhhhhhhhhn/Scripts/README.md

 - redd SUBREDDIT: Displays subreddit images from sxiv.
 - run: Opens up fzy prompt to run a command/alias.
 - sw: A stopwatch
+- screenshot: Saves a screenshot to $SCREENSHOT_DIR and clipboard
 - gmenu: Opens "run" in a new terminal.
 - terminxwd: Opens terminal inside the working directory of the focused window.
 - todo [TEXT...]: If text is given, adds it to todo list.
 Else, displays it.